196 East Commerce Street

 Our attorneys defend juveniles throughout the State of New Jersey.
 We are sensitive to the uniquely-challenging aspects of these cases, and we work closely with our clients through the entire judicial process to help them make smart decisions and present the strongest possible defense.
 With centuries of combined legal experience, our defense lawyers and have represented juveniles charged virtually all major offenses prosecuted under New Jersey law, including:

 We realize that young people and their families often have special needs and face difficult circumstances in life.
 Divided families, alcohol and drug use, issues at school, physical and sexual abuse, and other issues with psychological impact can all play a role in juveniles facing criminal charges.
 We are able to help our clients address and overcome many of these challenges, and we can use the unique facts of each client’s case to argue for leniency or seek a dismissal of charges at trial.

-At Helmer, Conley & Kasselman, P.A., we also help our clients and their families take advantage of services and programs that can:
+At Helmer, Conley & Kasselman, P.A., your New Jersey juvenile lawyer will also help your family take advantage of services and programs that can:

 While juveniles can be charged with all types of criminal offenses existing under New Jersey law, certain charges are more common than others.
 For example, we routinely represent alleged juvenile offenders who have been charged with: